alexDarcy/google-abook/README.md

     make

 ### Google contacts to abook
 Export your contacts to a csv file from the website using the "Google contacts" format.
-Rename it to `google_csv` if needed.
-Then convert to abook with :
+For an automatic conversion, rename it to `google.csv` and run :

     make abook

+The resulting fil is called `addressbook`.

+If you want more control, you can run instead :

+    make convert IN=google.csv
+    ./abook google_utf8.csv out.csv

-This converts the input file into UTF-8 (`google_convert_csv`) and outputs the abook file (`addressbook`).
+This will converts the input file into UTF-8.
+The new file is called google_utf8.csv by default.
+You can then feed it to the program and defien the output file (`out.csv`).

 ### Abook to google contacts